Dylan-Watts4/blink-pi/README.md

 <h2>Prerequisites</h2>

 * RaspberryPi zero 2w
-* Local server or device with high uptime with FTP capabilities
+* Local server or device with high uptime and FTP capabilities
+* At-least ~400 MB of storage on RaspberryPi zero 2W due to blink module requiring 300 MB for a write
-* Sufficient storage on said device
+* Sufficient storage on server for storing clips
 <br>
 <h2>How To Set-Up</h2>